gabitephnadze-cpu/chart/README.md

-This code creates a web-site that converts km into mile and mile into km.
+This code generates a desktop type calculator.